 Operating Expenses.
-Operating Expenses (excluding depreciation) increased by \$1,826,334 from FY21/22 or 27.5%.
-The majority of this increase can be attributed to higher process chemical costs, utilities, and moving large operating costs from capital costs to operating costs in the operating capital outlay.
+Operating Expenses (excluding depreciation) increased by \$917,817 from FY2022/2023.
+The majority of this increase is attributed to higher utility power costs, process chemical costs, and repair material costs.

 Long-Term Issues.
 The Federal Safe Drinking Water Act and regulations that derive from this Act mandate the water quality that the Authority must meet for its customers.
 The regulations require the Authority to constantly improve operations and treatment techniques.
 The Authority has met the federal and state requirements for drinking water quality in the past and will continue to do so in the future.